 Speaker: Brian Slawski

-Intellectual Property of Burke (includes three separate talks)
+Intellectual Property of Burke (up to three separate talks)

 Burke: Summer of 1916

 Gives an impression of daily life in Burke and Fairfax County some one hundred years ago.

 The Carrington Event, Locally and Globally

 Tells of the massive solar storm of 1859, its worldwide effects, and its implications for the present day.

 Sketches the past and present of Burke, Virginia, and of other Burkes across the country and abroad.

 Recounts the Belvoir area’s story, from the Fairfax family mansion, to the War of 1812, to Fort Belvoir.

 Looks at the various residences of the eight Virginians who became Presidents of the United States.